 Backup and store data properly.

-Mobile workers who save everything on their devices and don’t use the convenient backup features available in cloud-based tools such as Microsoft 365 and G Suite are inadvertently creating corporate security threats.
+Mobile workers who save everything on their devices and don’t use the convenient backup features available in cloud-based tools such as Microsoft 365 are inadvertently creating corporate security threats.
 Whether it’s a spilled cup of coffee destroying a laptop, a computer bag left in a taxi, or a ransomware attack that infects a device and locks out the user, keeping sensitive data on local devices is a risk.
 Backups are a good way to protect your company from potential data loss, from either a missing device or malicious hackers, so consider installing an automatic backup solution.

 Make cybersecurity training a regular occurrence.

 Rather than waiting for a breach to occur to refresh employee’s cybersecurity skills, make training a regular occurrence.
 This is as important for mobile employees as it is cubicle workers.
 Seminars are available to help staff develop good security habits, including what sort of networks to connect to while on the go, when to be suspicious of links, and how to safely access and store digital assets while working out of office.
 Educating employees on potential risks leads to a more alert mindset.

 The good news is that you're already on the right path toward a more secure business.
 Rogers Business Internet customers benefit from built-in DNS security, which identifies and blocks known threats before they can do harm to your network, and customers using Rogers EMM solutions can fine tune the security of employee devices – including identity, apps, and content – using simple administrative controls.
 These tools combined with a vigilant mindset are a company's best defense against cyber attacks.